tel: +48 888 99 98 98

 Shopping tips

-• Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.
+• Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: